NLeSC/guide/language_guides/javascript.md

 The ``--save-dev`` flag saves this installation to the package.json file as a development dependency.
 Do not use ``--save`` for types because a production build will have been transpiled to JavaScript and has no use for TypeScript types.

-## Editors and IDEs

-For editing TypeScript, we recommend the same editors as for JavaScript.

 ## Debugging

 In web development, debugging is typically done in the browser.